 And finally, you can do all the tips we have shared above with the help of immersive technologies like virtual reality (VR).
 While VR has notable applications in the entertainment industry and in skills development, designers can use the power of immersion to tell their visual stories in an exciting yet effective way.

 VR is far superior to plans and far more realistic than 2D images.
-When it comes to viewing a space in VR, 12 feet will look and feel like 12 feet.
-Since your client will be transported into your design, they will be able to explore, understand, and feel your project’s full size and scale in relation to them.
-Plus, VR is a natural fit for architectural pitches, allowing designers to showcase something that doesn’t exist yet, something that exists but is a long way from completion, or something that is too large, impractical or expensive to model.
+When it comes to viewing spaces in VR, 12 feet will look and feel like 12 feet.
+Since your clients will be transported into your design, they will be able to explore, understand, and feel your project’s full size and scale about them.
+Plus, VR is a natural fit for architectural pitches, allowing designers to showcase something that doesn’t exist yet, something that exists but is a long way from completion, or something that is too large, impractical, or expensive to model.
 With VR, you can build out, showcase, and guide your clients through a virtual walkthrough of your proposed space, helping them make the decision quicker whether your solution is what they’re looking for or not.

-As the ultimate “show rather than tell” tool, VR gives you the opportunity to highlight all aspects of your designs in an engaging and interactive way.
+As the ultimate “show rather than tell” tool, VR allows you to highlight all aspects of your designs engagingly and interactively.
 By helping you take your pitches to the next level and stand out from your competitors, the medium of VR is a logical fit for your next design pitch.

 We hope that these tips were able to give you greater guidance with pitching architectural designs to your clients.
 If you’re looking for more resources to help you better prepare for using VR in your next pitch, download our free resource on using VR for architectural solutions.
 For more information on how to create your first VR design, click here for our guide.